 Your options are starting to get limited if you are trying to book a first-class flight.
 Of the North American carriers, the only one to offer a true first class is American Airlines.
 You’ll find its “Flagship First” product on its Airbus A321T (used exclusively for its premium transcontinental flights) and Boeing 777-300ER, flying from hub cities like New York-JFK, Los Angeles (LAX) and Miami (MIA).

 Most airlines still offering long-haul, first class flights come from Asia.
 This includes Air China, ANA, Cathay Pacific, China Eastern, China Southern, Japan Airlines and Thai Airways.
 There’s also Garuda Indonesia, but that airline only has two planes left with first-class cabins, resulting in a total of eight first class seats in its entire fleet.

 In the Middle East, Emirates, Oman Air and Saudia are the only airlines that will offer first class, but the experience will not be the same as in the past.
 Emirates is closing down its onboard showers and bars once the A380s return to service, among other changes.

 International first class was already beginning to go extinct in recent years and the sudden drop in demand due to the pandemic is certainly not helping.
-While there’s a good chance Qantas will never fly planes with first-class cabins again, hopefully, Etihad, Lufthansa and Singapore are only temporarily blocking the cabins because they don’t know which aircraft they’ll operate in the coming months.
+While there’s a good chance Qantas will never fly planes with first-class cabins again, hopefully, Etihad, Lufthansa, Korean and Singapore are only temporarily blocking the cabins because they don’t know which aircraft they’ll operate in the coming months.
 They are likely trying to avoid selling seats they can’t deliver on.

 For the airlines that are still offering first class, keep in mind that for the foreseeable future, service on board will be greatly reduced, and that the ground experience — with lounges closed or without food and amenities — will also be very different from the usual.